brianreumere/gandi-automatic-dns/README.md

 rpc "methodName" "datatype" "value" "struct" "name" "datatype" "value"
 ```

 The `rpc` function can accept an arbitrary number of datatype/value pairs and structs and their member name/datatype/value tuples. structs _must_ be last!
-Valid method names can be found in the [Gandi API documentation](http://doc.rpc.gandi.net/index.html).
-Note that the APIKEY value from the command line is automatically included as the first parameter.
+Valid method names can be found in the [legacy XML-RPC API documentation](http://doc.rpc.gandi.net/index.html).
+Note that the `APIKEY` value from the command line is automatically included as the first parameter.

 ```
 rest "verb" "apiEndpoint" "body"